-So large gradients, and we want the curve to be smooth, so which means that is why they are adding the first and second derivatives.
-These are called regularization terms.
-So, these are the two competing forces, forces that we are talked about, like the shortest path, highest speed path, we are looking at it has to latch onto strong gradients.
-At the same time, it should not be too big a curve or too long a curve and it should also not be too wiggly a curve.
+So, large gradients and we want the curve to be smooth, so which means that is why we are adding the first and second derivatives, this is called regularization terms.
+So, these are the two competing forces, forces that were talked about, like the shortest path, high speed path, we are looking at, it has to latch onto strong gradients.
+At the same time, it should not be a too big a curve or too long a curve and also not be too wiggly curve.
 So, that is the tension here.
-And of course, we are trying to minimize this following function functional, where E internal is this energy, which corresponds to the regularization term.
-And this I call the data term because f is the image, that is the data that is given to you.
+And of course, we are trying to minimize this following functional, E internal is this energy, which corresponds to the regularization term.

+And this I call the data term because f is the image.
+That is the data that is given to you.
 And you are trying to estimate the gradient from the data.
-So that is the data term.
-So, and here in the paper, they have referred to as an external term.
+So, that is the data.
+So, I am here in the paper, they have referred to as an external term.
 E internal energy and the external energy, I like to call it regularization and the data term.

-So, there is just a play interplay between these two terms, typically, you will have these parameters alpha and beta.
-Now alpha and beta can depend on s also, or they can be independent of s either way is fine.
-And they are the terms that gives you the ability to control how much importance you give to each of those terms.
+So, there is just a interplay between these two terms, typically, you will have these parameters alpha and beta.
+Now, alpha and beta can depend on S, also, or they can be independent of S either way is fine.
+And they are the terms that, gives you the ability to control how much importance you give to each of those terms.

-So, by making the alpha and beta small or 0, you can make their influence smaller or larger.
-So that is the idea.
-So that is the entire loss function so that you put them into the loss functional.
-You are trying to minimize the loss functional with respect to what, you are trying to estimate C(s) like we had for the curve, the brackets problem.
-Here, we are trying to estimate the segmenting curve C(s), which will form the boundary of the object.
+So, by making the alpha and beta are small or 0, you can make their influence smaller or larger.
+So, that is the idea.
+So, that is the entire loss function.
+So, that you put them into the loss functional, you are trying to minimize the loss function with respect to what you are trying to estimate c(S) like we had for the curve, in the Brachistochrone problem.
+Here, we are trying to estimate the segmenting curve C of S, which will form the boundary of object.
+So, once you have the boundary of object, we can find the interior also.

-So, once you have the boundary of the object, we can find the interior also.
-So, we are trying to estimate C(s), or alternatively since C(s) is nothing but collection of these points x, y, which make up the curve where we are trying to estimate a bunch of x, y, which form the boundary of the object by minimizing this functional.
-So, and of course, remember, s is the parameterization of the curve, s varies continuously from 0 to 1.
-And as the series continues from 0 to 1, you can generate s and s as well.
+So, we are trying to estimate c(S), or alternatively c(S) is nothing but collection of these points x comma y, which make up the curve where estimator and decimate a bunch of x comma y, which form the boundary of the object by minimizing this function.
+So, and of course, remember, S, is the parameterization of the curve, S, varies continuously from 0 to 1.
+And as S varies continues from 0 to 1, you can generate x and y as you will.

-So, likewise, just to get a better understanding of this Snakes functional, consisting of three terms, like I said, the first term, the data term, the curve should coincide with high gradient regions, which typically form the boundary of the object.
-So, in medical imaging, also, in lots of situations, the boundary does form, the boundary does have high gradient, it is sometimes the paper they refer to as the external energy.
+So likewise, just to, get a better understanding of this snakes functional, consisting of three terms, like I said, the first term, the data term, the curve should coincides with high gradient regions, which typically form the boundary of the object.
+So, in medical imaging, also, in lots of situations, the boundary does form, the boundary does have high gradients, it is sometimes the paper they refer to as the external energy term.